Education in Thailand is in serious trouble

-Plagued by inadequate funding, huge class sizes (more than 55 students to a class is normal), terrible teacher training, students that seem to have little motivation and a system that forces teachers to pass students even though they’ve actually failed – there doesn’t seem to be much hope education in Thailand will improve any time soon.
+Plagued by inadequate funding, huge class sizes (more than 55 students to a class is normal), terrible teacher training, students that seem to have little motivation and a system that forces teachers to pass students even though they have actually failed – there doesn’t seem to be much hope education in Thailand will improve any time soon.

 I taught in a private bi-lingual school, so had far less problems than exist in government schools.
 Even here though, the school falls under Ministry of Education bureaucracy, which is one of the most ridiculously inept in the world.